lman/material_floating_search_bar/README.md

 ## Floating Search App Bar

-Sometimes a `FloatingSearchBar` might not be the most appriopriate search method for you're use case.
+Sometimes a `FloatingSearchBar` might not be the most appriopriate search method for your use case.
 For this reason there is also the `FloatingSearchAppBar`.
 It is a normal `AppBar` with easy search integration very similar to the normal `FloatingSearchBar`.

 <img width="312px" alt="FloatingSearchAppBar example" src="https://raw.githubusercontent.com/bnxm/material_floating_search_bar/master/assets/floating_search_app_bar_demo.png"/>